 Black Coffee Without Milk, Cream, or Sugar

-It's probably important that coffee is drunk black, without any additives, if a person hopes to experience oral health benefits.
+It's probably important that coffee is drunk black, without any additives, if a person hopes to experience any oral health benefits offered by the beverage.
 Milk and sugar can be harmful to teeth.
 Sweet or milky coffee drunk slowly is especially dangerous, since the saliva doesn't get a chance to repair any damage to the tooth enamel before it encounters another onslaught of harmful fluid.

 Bacteria in the Digestive Tract

-Strange as it may sound, the human body contains around ten times more bacteria than human cells.
+Strange as it may sound, the human body is thought to contain around ten times more bacteria than human cells.
 The bacterial population is often referred to as our microbiome.
 The bacteria in the microbiome live on our skin and inside internal passageways that connect to the outside world, including the respiratory tract and the digestive tract.
 The greatest number of bacteria reside in our large intestine.

 Coffee and Intestinal Health

-Researchers have shown that roasted coffee has many other benefits besides fighting bacteria.
-It's a very interesting beverage.
+Researchers have shown that roasted coffee may have many other benefits besides fighting (or perhaps in some cases supporting) bacteria.
+It's a very interesting beverage

 Moderate Coffee Consumption for Health

-- Hydrogen Peroxide From Coffee from the Royal Society of Chemistry
+- Hydrogen peroxide made from coffee from the Royal Society of Chemistry

 © 2012 Linda Crampton